silhavyj/KIV-FJP-compiler/README.md

 Usage:
   ./fjp <input> [OPTION...]

-  -d, --debug  generates the following files: tokens.json, code.pl0-asm,
+  -d, --debug  generates the following files: tokens.json, code.pl0,
                stacktrace.txt
   -r, --run    executes the program
-  -h, --help   print help
+  -h, --help   prints help
 ```

-For example, if you only were to compile the code, see the output instructions and not execute them, you would run the application with the `-d` option.
+For example, if you only were to compile the code, see the output instructions, and not execute them, you would run
+the application with the `-d` option.
 Additionally, you could add the `-r` option in order to execute the program as well.
 Here are some examples of how you can run the application.

 ```
 ./fjp my-program --debug